The Crown Season 4 Release Date | Netflix storyline, cast, trailer - Mash Viral

 It is likely that we will meet US President Ronald Reagan in season four and explore his relationship with the Queen, as we have seen most of the US presidents in The Crown’s first three seasons.

-If you’ve enjoyed the 1969 Royal Family documentary episode in season three, keep your fingers crossed that it’s a Royal Knockout that gets its own episode as we watch the much-mocked 1987 charity game show blaze.
+If you’ve enjoyed the 1969 Royal Family documentary episode in season three, keep your fingers crossed that it’s a Royal Knockout that gets its own episode as we look through the much-mocked 1987 charity game show blaze.

 He told the PA news agency: “Well, it’s the Diana years, so we know this time so well.
 And in relation to Charles himself, if the third series is meant to empathize and feel sorry for him, we’ll be in the next series, pull the rug out from under him. “